coldkillerr/Coursera-Git-And-Github/Remotes.md

 ```

  Git tried to automatically merge the local and
-remote changes to all_checks.py, but found a conflict.
+remote changes to `plain_python.py`, but found a conflict.
-Let's first look at the tree of commits on all branches as
+Let's first look at the `tree` of commits on all branches as
-represented by git log --graph --oneline --all.
+represented by `git log --graph --oneline --all`

 ```sh
 ~/checks/checks$ git log --oneline --graph --all